 She loves bad jokes, 90s hip-hop, biscuits and being an auntie.
 She hates marzipan, waking up early and horror films.
 Her love language is Jeff Goldblum gifs and she’s really good at pub quizzes.

 We don’t run auditions for any of our projects.
-We think it’s a false economy that our industry forces actors as the only creatives to prove their skills constantly.
+We think it’s a false economy that actors are the only creatives in our industry who have to constantly prove their skills in recruitment.
 Instead, we are much more interested in having conversations with artists across all disciplines about our projects as equal collaborators.

-We will always put public casting calls for our projects; but if you’d like to talk to us at any point about our work or working together please get in touch below.
+We will always put public casting calls for our projects; but if you’d like to talk to us at any point about our work or working together please get via our emails below.